chhuang-one/sqxclib/README.md

 	storage->migrate(schema_v1);
 	storage->migrate(schema_v2);

-	// synchronize schema to database and update schema/table status
+	// synchronize schema to database and update schema in 'storage'
 	// This is mainly used by SQLite storage->migrate(NULL);